 Some useful information for disabled visitors to Truro.

 We are committed to helping everyone enjoy our great little city and will help in any way we can.
 Truro is a historic market town, the cobbled streets and leats system can make some surfaces a little uneven.
 There are pedestrian crossings and dropped kerbs around the city and the city centre is flat.
-There are cobbles in parts of the city.

 This information is available from our Boscawen Street shop.

 All public toilets in Truro have accessible facilities and are marked on the city map, which is available for free from the Tourist Information Centre.
 The RADAR scheme is in use in Truro and keys are available to purchase from our Boscawen Street shop for £3.
 Disabled Toilets are situated at The Leats (behind WH Smith), Moorfield Car Park, Lemon Street (by telephone boxes), Old Bridge Street car park & Green Street (next to the bus station)